What's New Member Apps

 RAILROAD RETIREMENT BOARD

-THE FOLLOWING INFORMATION IS A MESSAGE PROVIDED BY WALT A. BARROWS, THE CURRENT LABOR MEMBER OF THE U.S. - RAILROAD RETIREMENT BOARD.
+THE FOLLOWING INFORMATION IS A MESSAGE PROVIDED BY WALT A. BARROWS, FORMER LABOR MEMBER OF THE U.S. - RAILROAD RETIREMENT BOARD.

 The Union provides a Legislative voice in Washington D.C., and stability to the retirement system, of Brotherhood of Locomotive Engineers and Trainmen - Membership.
 All progressed through the Labor Movement.
 Sacrifices, made directly by Railroaders that have earned the right to have it.
 Railroad Retirement is not a gift, it was earned.
 Railroaders have made the company's and executives successful.
 Railroad Retirement is a pay as you go system, and must have continued investment by the workforce.
 Railroad Workers numbers have reduced, but the RRB has found ways to create a prosperous present and future.
 This is important to pass on to the future workforce, so they have a viable retirement.